peerlibrary/annotator/src/tasks_introduction.coffee.md

 The recommended way to read it is to view it at GitHub, so that the markup is rendered properly.
 (And after [this](https://github.com/github/markup/pull/192) will be merged, there will also be syntax highlighting for the code parts.)

-To actually see the results of the code bellow, open **task_intro.html** in the root directory of this project.
+To actually see the results of the code below, open **task_intro.html** in the root directory of this project.

 ### What is a task?